 Frequently Asked Questions | Symbiosis

-Find answers to the most popular questions about the Symbiosis protocol.
+Find answers to the most frequently asked questions about the Symbiosis protocol.

 Our vision is that users need a simple solution to move their liquidity across multiple chains; current solutions like bridges create liquidity fragmentation and are not trivial for end users.

 Our idea was that a multi-chain world needs an easy-to-use solution like Uniswap.
 So we created Symbiosis: it acts as a cross-chain AMM DEX and interchain communication protocol allowing users to swap their assets and move liquidity between chains with one click (in one transaction).

 - Here is a simple explanation of how the Symbiosis protocol handles cross-chain swaps Cross-chain Swaps with Symbiosis.

 In a nutshell,

 - Symbiosis protocol V2 inherits the main concepts and the logic of cross-chain operations from V1.